Solarpack shares soar on $1 billion bid from EQT

 EQT’s cash offer of 26.50 euros per share represents a roughly 45% premium over Solarpack’s closing price on Tuesday of 18.28 euros, EQT said in a statement.

-Shares in Solarpack, which develops and operates solar plants mainly in Spain, Chile and India, were up 43%, just shy of the offer price, an hour after the market opened.
+Shares in Solarpack, which develops and operates solar plants mainly in Spain, Chile and India, rose 43%, just shy of the offer price, and stayed there into the early afternoon.

 The exuberance spread to similar stocks, lifting rival Spanish solar developer Solaria as much as 9% against a broadly flat Madrid index.